DimZarifopoulos/TouristResort/README.md

 4. Follow the on-screen prompts to register your info and select your preferred destination.

 ---
-*Developed as an individual project for the MSc in Informatics.*
+*Developed as an individual project for the MSc in Informatics for the 2025 academic year. .*